Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-X-cube model is an example of nontrivial 3D type-I fracton ordered models, where we can also consider SESs of 1D and 2D.
+As another example in 3D, we consider X-cube model as a representative model of fracton orders~\cite{Vijay2016}, which can display a mixture of tSEE and gSEE for certain SESs.
+Fracton orders are a kind of topological orders characterized by the existence of topological excitations with restricted mobility, which has attracted attentions from various communities including quantum information and high energy physics~\cite{Chamon2005,Haah2013,Vijay2015,Pretko2018,Ma2018a,Shirley2018,Slagle2018,Prem2019a,Seiberg2020c,Yuan2020,Seiberg2021}.
+Though X-cube is a typical 3D Type-I fracton order, it is straightforward to apply the SEE diagnostic to Type-II and higher dimensional fracton orders~\cite{Haah2011,Vijay2015, Li2020,Li2021,Shen2022,Li2023,Hu2025,Li2026}.
+Again, here we can also consider both 1D and 2D SESs.
 The Hilbert space is obtained by assigning one $\frac{1}{2}$-spin to each link of a cubic lattice of the size $L\times L\times L$ with PBC.
-And the Hamiltonian is given by:
+The parent Hamiltonian is given by [Fig.~\ref{fig:xcube}(a)]:

-where $A_c = \prod_{l} X_l$ is the product of the Pauli X components of all spins nearest to cube $c$, $B^k_v = \prod_{l\in{v^k}} Z_l$ is the product of the Pauli Z components of all spins that simultaneously a) nearest to vertex $v$ and b) embedded in a plane perpendicular to direction $k$ ($v^k$ simply denotes such a set of spins), $k=x,y,z$, $l$ refers to a link.
+where $A_c = \prod_{l\in c} X_l$ is the product of the Pauli $X$ components of all spins nearest to cube $c$, and $B^k_v = \prod_{l\in{v^k}} Z_l$ is the product of the Pauli $Z$ components of all spins that are simultaneously a) nearest to vertex $v$ and b) embedded in a plane perpendicular to direction $k$ ($v^k$ simply denotes such a set of spins), $k=x,y,z$, $l$ refers to a link.